enthought/ets-examples/todo-list/README.rst

 You can create an appropriate environment with the following `EDM commands <http://docs.enthought.com/edm/>`_:

-..code-block:: console
+..code-block :: console

     edm install -e todo-list traitsui pyqt
     edm run -e todo-list pip install .

 and you can switch into that environment with:

-..code-block:: console
+..code-block :: console

     edm shell -e todo-list

 If you prefer to use ``pip``, you can install into an existing environment
 with:

-..code-block:: console
+..code-block :: console

     pip install .[pyqt]